AdguardTeam/AdGuardDNS/doc/querylog.md

  *  <a href="#properties-u" id="properties-u" name="properties-u">`u`</a>:
     The unique ID of the request.
 The short name `u` stands for “unique”.

+     >  [!NOTE]
+     >  This field is deprecated and may be removed in the future.

     **Example:** `"ABCD1234"`